flightcontrolhq/superjson/README.md

 ## Prior art

-There are many libraries similar to Superjson:
+Other libraries that aim to solve a similar problem:

 - [Serialize JavaScript](https://github.com/yahoo/serialize-javascript) by Eric Ferraiuolo
 - [devalue](https://github.com/Rich-Harris/devalue) by Rich Harris